 Nicholaus W. Norvell

-Nicholaus Norvell is an associate with the Municipal and Special District Law, and California Public Records Act Practice Groups, advising clients on the full range of legal issues they encounter, including the Ralph M. Brown Act, Public Records Act, Political Reform Act, public contracting, and general law issues.
+Nicholaus Norvell is an associate with the Municipal and Special District Law, California Public Records Act, and Public Contracts Practice Groups, advising clients on the full range of legal issues they encounter, including the Ralph M. Brown Act, Public Records Act, Political Reform Act, public contracting, and general law issues.
 Nicholaus brings a comprehensive understanding of public law, which he uses to counsel his public entity clients in all areas of public law, with particular expertise in elections law, public records and government ethics.

 Prior to joining Meyers Nave, Nicholaus served as an intern for the ACLU of San Diego and Imperial Counties and as a law clerk for the U.S. Office of Government Ethics in Washington, D.C.
 In these roles, he gained invaluable experience with the intricacies of public law.